Roy Fisher: Critical reception

 Despite the quality of his work, Fisher never enjoyed the level of celebrity accorded to some of his contemporaries.
 Davie says that Fisher was a victim of "the blindness and condescension of the metropolis to writing which is provincial in its origins or its subject matter".
 In interviews, Fisher described himself as being highly conscious of his provincial and class background.
 At the same time, Fisher never sought celebrity, being largely indifferent to the world of poetry prizes and media hype.
 While admired by many poets and dedicated poetry readers he remains largely unknown to a wider reading public.

 News for the Ear: A Homage to Roy Fisher edited by Peter Robinson and Robert Sheppard appeared in 2000, as a tribute to the poet on his seventieth birthday.
 A volume of critical essays, The Thing About Roy Fisher, edited by John Kerrigan and Peter Robinson, was published the same year.
 A compendium of interviews with Fisher, Interviews Through Time, edited by Tony Fraser, also appeared in 2000, with an updated version issued in 2013.

 In 2010, An Unofficial Roy Fisher edited by Peter Robinson was published in celebration of the poet's eightieth birthday.
 This book includes work by Fisher not collected elsewhere, as well as tributes from other poets and commentary on his work.
 The work also includes an update to the invaluable bibliography published in The Thing About Roy Fisher, compiled by Derek Slade.

 In 2003, Fisher was made lifetime Honorary Poet of the City of Birmingham.
-He was elected a Fellow of the Royal Society of Literature in 2005.
+He was elected a Fellow of the Royal Society of Literature in 2005 and was shortlisted for the 2012 Ted Hughes Award.
+He had already gained a Cholmondeley Award in 1981, and in 2010 poet and radio broadcaster Ian McMillan chose Fisher's selected poems, The Long and the Short of It, as his Desert Island book, describing its author as "Britain’s greatest living poet".